TREASURIES-Yields up as oil, German inflation spur policy rethink

 By Tom Westbrook

-Ten-year treasuries slumped in price to see yields jump more than 10 basis points (bps) to 2.8530%.
+Ten-year treasuries slumped in price to see yields jump more than 10 basis points (bps) to 2.8530% in earlier trade.
+By 0911 GMT, they were still up 9 bps at 2.83% and set for the biggest daily rise in two weeks.

-The spike comes after last week's decline in the yield to a six-week low of 2.706% in markets that have vacillated between expectations of aggressive Fed front-loading of rate rises and fears of stagflation.
+Tuesday's sell-off comes after last week's decline in the 10-year yield to a six-week low of 2.706% in markets that have vacillated between expectations of aggressive Fed front-loading of rate rises and fears of stagflation.

 "The market seems to go through occasional gyrations at the moment," said Rob Carnell, head of research for Asia-Pacific at ING.